How To See Shanghai Like A Millionaire (Without Spending A Cent)

 You don’t need to empty your wallet to experience the finer things in this city.

 It’s easy to drop thousands of dollars in a night in Shanghai, China’s largest (and flashiest) city.
 It’s home to some of Asia’s most exclusive clubs, features hotels that you need a small fortune to afford, and is dotted with restaurants that list bird’s nest soup and sautéed abalone among their many dishes.

 But you don’t need to empty your wallet to experience the finer things in this city.
 We’ve rounded up a few ways you can live a champagne life on a beer budget in Shanghai.

 #1 See How The Other Half Sleeps

-Suites at the storied Fairmont Peace Hotel on Shanghai’s famous Bund – that waterfront strip of beautifully preserved colonial buildings – can cost more than $1000 (around Y5000) a night.
-The Who’s Who check in here for the property’s history (when it was built in the 1920s, it was known as the “number one mansion in the Far East”) as much as for luxurious accents like marbled bathrooms and an impressive collection of art.
+Suites at the storied Fairmont Peace Hotel on Shanghai’s famous Bund – that waterfront strip of beautifully preserved colonial buildings – can cost more than ¥5000 (around AU$1000) a night.
+The who’s who check in here for the property’s history (when it was built in the 1920s, it was known as the “number one mansion in the Far East”) as much as for luxurious accents like marbled bathrooms and an impressive collection of art.

 Thankfully, you don’t need to book a room to enjoy all the trimmings.

 The property’s jazz bar has no cover charge, but offers a unique glimpse into the glamour of the era thanks to nightly entertainment performed by a troupe of musicians who have been playing here for decades (their average age is 82).
 Take a turn on the dance floor or just watch these octogenarians do their stuff.

 #2 Ogle Priceless art

 Chinese art is among the most expensive in the world, with collectors spending millions to add a Yue Minjun or Zheng Fanzhi to their private galleries.
 You can gain an appreciation for the country’s creatives for free at M50, Shanghai’s hugely popular modern art district.